Elmiron Linked to Pigmentary Maculopathy: Understanding the Evidence

 What is Elmiron and what is it used for?

 Elmiron (pentosan polysulfate sodium) is a medication approved for the treatment of interstitial cystitis, a chronic bladder condition.
-It is a semi-synthetic polysaccharide that is poorly absorbed systemically.
+It is a semi-synthetic polysaccharide with anticoagulant and fibrinolytic properties, though its exact mechanism in interstitial cystitis is not fully understood.

 What is pigmentary maculopathy and how is it linked to Elmiron?